semgrep/semgrep-docs/docs/release-notes/april-2023.md

 ### Additions

 - Semgrep Supply Chain Dependency search is now in beta.
 Dependency search displays all your direct and transitive dependencies on the **Supply Chain** > **Dependencies** page.
 You can search for any dependency in all of your repositories in the Semgrep Cloud Platform, provided that their language is supported by Semgrep Supply Chain.
-To enable this feature, reach out to [andy@semgrep.com](mailto:andy@semgrep.com) to be added to the beta.
-- Semgrep Supply Chain now supports package-lock.json version 3.
+- Semgrep Supply Chain now supports `package-lock.json` version 3.

 ### Changes